 - Itemized cost allocation and reporting across sandboxed areas

-The Landing Zone enables you to create light-touch, sandboxed environments, with guardrails already built in, that your team can use to build prototypes, test out new configurations, or learn new strategies—without impacting other development or operations environments.
+The cloud Landing Zone enables you to create light-touch, sandboxed environments, with guardrails already built-in, that your team can use to build prototypes, test out new configurations, or learn new strategies—without impacting other development or operations environments.
 Light-touch means that they can quickly set up these environments without first signing a blood-pact with an elder god.
-The major cloud vendors use the Landing Zone to create secure, disposable, repeatable, cost-transparent environments.
+The major cloud vendors use the cloud Landing Zones to create secure, disposable, repeatable, cost-transparent environments.
 These enable your team to experiment and iterate quickly, improve security and repeatability by leveraging Infrastructure as Code (IaC), and manage costs more effectively using the tools you’re already using to monitor your operations environments.

 Here are some real-world scenarios in which Landing Zone-enabled environments can, and have, come in handy for cloud development teams:

 - One of your developers is testing out a new third-party tool and wants to be sure it can work peaceably with the other tools in the ecosystem.
 They access a new sandbox environment and set up containerized versions of all the tools using the vendor’s published cloud automation template (e.g., Running TeamCity Stack in AWS: TeamCity deployment is automated by an AWS CloudFormation template that can be customized and upgraded automatically).
 Once the testing is complete, the applications are torn down with a few commands, and the environment is cleaned out.